phzehetn/RecoHGCal-TICL/README.md

 ### Models

-- `tf_models/energy_id_cnn_v*.pb`: TensorFlow model for trackster energy regression and ID.
+- `tf_models/energy_id_v*.pb`: TensorFlow model for trackster energy regression and ID.
   - `v0`: Simple CNN.
 It does not yet contain the energy regression.
-The neutral hadron probability is set to a constant value of 0.
+The neutral hadron, ambiguous and unknown probabilities are set to a constant value of 0.
 See the [talk](https://indico.cern.ch/event/799486/contributions/3492052/subcontributions/284302/attachments/1875750/3088524/MLforTICL_Scrum.pdf) at the [Patatrack Hackathon](https://indico.cern.ch/event/799486) for more info.
 Input and output tensors:
     - `"input"`: Input tensor with dimension `batch x 50 (layers) x 10 (clusters) x 3 (features)`.
-    - `"output/id_probabilities"`: Output tensor representing particle ID "probabilities" (from a softmax output) with dimension ` batch x 5`.
-The probabiltities refer to photon, electron, muon, charged hadron, neutral hadron (in that order).
+    - `"output/id_probabilities"`: Output tensor representing particle ID "probabilities" (from a softmax output) with dimension ` batch x 7`.
+The probabiltities refer to photon, electron, muon, charged hadron, neutral hadron, ambiguous and unknown cases (in that order).